albertosantini/conpa/README.markdown

     - render.app.conpa, fired when an asset is deleted.

-    - render.assetlist.conpa, subscribed when an asset is added to the basket.
+    - render.assetlist.conpa, catched when an asset is added to the basket.

 assetStats
 ----------